 Limitations on Contractual and Other Arrangements with Physician Imposed by the Code.
-Thirdparty payment methodologies create financial incentives for hospitals to recruit and retain physicians who will admit patients and utilize hospital services.
+Third-party payment methodologies create financial incentives for hospitals to recruit and retain physicians who will admit patients and utilize hospital services.
 The Obligated Group's use of these incentives is limited, however, by legal restrictions, including limitations with respect to permitted activities of tax-exempt organizations.
 As a tax-exempt organization, a hospital is limited with respect to its use of practice income guarantees, reduced rent on medical office space, below market-rate loans, joint venture programs, and other means of recruiting and retaining physicians and executives and otherwise conducting its affairs.
 The IRS has intensified its scrutiny of a broad variety of contractual and compensation relationships commonly entered into by hospitals and has issued detailed audit guidelines suggesting that field agents scrutinize numerous activities of hospitals in an effort to determine whether any action should be taken with respect to penalties on excess compensation arrangements, revocation of tax-exempt status, or assessment of additional tax.
-The IRS has also commenced intensive audits of selected health care providers to determine whether the activities of these providers are consistent with their continued taxexempt status.
+The IRS has also commenced intensive audits of selected health care providers to determine whether the activities of these providers are consistent with their continued tax-exempt status.
 The IRS has indicated that, in certain circumstances, violation of the fraud and abuse statutes or Stark Law could constitute grounds for revocation of a hospital's tax-exempt status.
 Like many health care providers, the Members of the Obligated Group may have entered into arrangements with physicians, either directly or through affiliates, that are of the kind that the IRS has indicated it will examine in connection with audits of tax-exempt hospitals.
-Any suspension, limitation or revocation of the tax-exempt status of the Institution or other Member of the Obligated Group or assessment of significant tax liability could have a material adverse effect on the Obligated Group and might lead to loss of tax exemption of interest on the Bonds.
+Any suspension, limitation or revocation of the tax-exempt status of the Institution or other Member of the Obligated Group or assessment of significant tax liability could have a material adverse effect on the Obligated Group.

 Revocation of Tax Exemption: Private Inurement.
-Revocation of the tax-exempt status of a hospital under Section 501(c)(3) of the Code could subject the interest paid to Holders of the Bonds to federal income tax retroactively to the date of issuance of the Bonds and defaults in covenants regarding the Bonds and other related tax-exempt debt would likely be triggered.
+Revocation of the tax-exempt status of a hospital under Section 501(c)(3) of the Code could trigger defaults in covenants regarding tax-exempt debt of the Obligated Group.
 Loss of tax-exempt status could also result in substantial tax liabilities on income of the Obligated Group.
 Section 501(c)(3) of the Code specifically conditions the continuing exemption of all organizations described in such section upon the requirement, among others, that no part of the net earnings of the organization inure to the benefit of any private individual.
 Any violation of the prohibition against private inurement may cause the organization to lose its status as tax-exempt under Section 501(c)(3).
 The IRS has issued guidance in informal private letter rulings and general counsel memoranda on some situations that give rise to private inurement, but there is no definitive body of law, regulations or public advisory rulings that addresses many common arrangements between exempt hospitals and non-exempt individuals or entities.
 While management of the Institution believes that the arrangements between the Institution or other Members of the Obligated Group and private persons and entities are generally consistent with the IRS's guidance, there can be no assurance concerning the outcome of an audit or other investigation by the IRS given the lack of clear authority interpreting the range of activities undertaken by the Obligated Group.